92tonywills/social-modal/README.md

     - Totally responsive
     - Minimal effect on screen real estate
 - Uses simple share urls so no extra js or sdks
+    - Opens post urls in a popup window or new tab, depending on OS and browser settings
 - Currently supports:
     - Facebook
     - Twitter